LITMUS-RT/www.litmus-rt.org/index.md

 LITMUS^RT is **a real-time extension of the Linux kernel** with a focus on multiprocessor real-time scheduling and synchronization.
 The Linux kernel is modified to support the sporadic task model, modular scheduler plugins, and reservation-based scheduling.
 Clustered, partitioned, and global schedulers are included, and semi-partitioned scheduling is supported as well.

-LITMUS^RT has been continuously maintained since 2006 and is still being actively developed (as of 2017).
+LITMUS^RT has been continuously maintained by Björn Brandenburg since 2006, and actively developed until 2017.
+As of 2018, there are currently no plans to rebase it to newer Linux kernel versions.

 ## Goals